-- A single-family house sold or rented by the owner but only if done without the use of a real estate broker and without discriminatory advertising (oral or written) and only if certain other conditions are met. - Rental of rooms or units in owner-occupied dwellings of four units or less. - Exemptions for familial status include: - > state and federally owned elderly developments; or, - housing intended for and solely occupied by persons 62 years of age or older; or, - > housing intended for occupancy by at least one person 55 years old or older per unit. - Exemptions for disabilities include: - > persons whose tenancy would constitute a direct threat to the health and safety of others; and, - persons whose tenancy would result in substantial physical damage to the property of others.
+- A single-family house sold or rented by the owner but only if done without the use of a real estate broker and without discriminatory advertising (oral or written) and only if certain other conditions are met. - Rental of rooms or units in owner-occupied dwellings of four units or less. - Exemptions for familial status include: - > state and federally owned elderly developments; or, - > housing intended for and solely occupied by persons 62 years of age or older; or, - > housing intended for occupancy by at least one person 55 years old or older per unit. - Exemptions for disabilities include:

+- persons whose tenancy would result in substantial physical damage to the property of others.